Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Introduction

-Here, we present a systematic analysis of ML-IAPs training/testing, and provide extensive validation of a number of state-of-the-art ML-IAPs.
-We first optimize the fitting parameters of the training for different ML-IAPs based on an extensive DFT database for ferromagnetic bcc iron \cite{Dragoni2018_PhysRevMaterials.2.013808,lei_2022}.
-A broad range of optimized ML-IAPs are obtained and their computational efficiency and accuracy are compared in a Pareto front.
-Based on the optimized ML-IAPs, we predict the core structure of five dislocations, including $a_0[100](010)$ edge, $a_0[100](011)$ edge, $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ edge, and $a_0/2[111](1\bar{1}0)$ $71^{\circ}$ mixed (also known as M111), and $a_0/2\langle 111\rangle\{110\}$ screw.
-The Peierls barriers are evaluated by using the Nudged Elastic Band (NEB) approach and the fastest ML-IAPs.
+In this study, dislocation glide and crack propagation are investigated including model uncertainty quantification.
+The core structure and Peierls barrier of five dislocations, including $a_0[100](010)$ edge, $a_0[100](011)$ edge, $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ edge, $a_0/2[111](1\bar{1}0)$ $71^{\circ}$ mixed (also known as M111), and $a_0/2\langle 111\rangle$ screw are evaluated by using the Nudged Elastic Band (NEB) approach \cite{henkelman2000climbing}.
 Furthermore, we compute the traction-separation (T-S) curves and critical stress intensity factors for \{100\} and \{110\} crack planes.
-In addition, we train a GAP based on a separate independent iron DFT database to study the influence of the database on the predictions \cite{ogata_nnp_meng2021general}.
-In all cases, a model uncertainty measure is used in order to assess the transferability of the potential to modelling extended defects.
+In addition, we train an array of GAP models based on an independent, larger iron DFT database to study the influence of the database choice on the predictions \cite{ogata_nnp_meng2021general}.
+We demonstrate the consistent accuracy and transferability of GAP ML-IAPs, which can be obtained with the smaller database, as well as the efficiency of ACE ML-IAPs, which can achieve comparable accuracy with up to two orders of magnitude computational speed-up.

 The paper is organized as follows.
-In \textit{section \ref{chap2}}, we present the approach to train and optimize the different ML-IAPs, discussing the main steps of the fitting procedure.
-In \textit{section \ref{chap3}}, we predict a variety of properties that are related to dislocation properties and fracture based on the ML-IAPs from \textit{section \ref{chap2}}.
+In \textit{section \ref{chap2}}, we present the approach used to train and optimize the different ML-IAPs, discussing the main steps of the fitting procedure and the training scripts.
+This section is intended to guide ML-IAPs users who need to train a new ML-IAP, or extend the database of an existing ML-IAP to enhance the transferability to materials science applications.
+In \textit{section \ref{chap3}}, we predict a variety of properties that are related to plasticity and fracture based on the ML-IAPs from \textit{section \ref{chap2}}.
 In \textit{section \ref{chap4}}, we compute the core structures and Peierls barriers for five dislocation characters.
-In \textit{section \ref{chap5}}, we perform fracture simulations for crack systems on (100) and (110) planes at T=0K and 100K.
-We discuss critical issues regarding the choice of ML framework, cutoff radius, and DFT database in \textit{section \ref{chap6}}.
-The findings are summarized in \textit{section \ref{chap7}}.
+In \textit{section \ref{chap5}}, we perform fracture simulations for crack systems on \{100\} and \{110\} planes at T=0K and 100K.
+We discuss critical issues regarding the validation of ML-IAPs, the choice of the ML framework, the cutoff radius, and the DFT database in \textit{section \ref{chap6}}.
+The main findings are summarized in \textit{section \ref{chap7}}.